Together with Sygnis S.A. – we did a joint 3D printing project!

 We are looking for and exploring ways to use stale bread as a raw material to create new, healthy products.
 We knew about the possibilities of using biopolymers in 3D printing, corn starch or sugar beet.
 So why not harness the potential of bread?

 "Any way to save bread from becoming waste and keep it in a closed production cycle is the right way.
 We are looking for solutions that we could apply globally.
-Our friend mentioned the high-tech company Sygnis, which could be open to such a collaboration." - comments Bartłomiej Rak from REBREAD.
+Our friend mentioned the high-tech company Sygnis, which could be open to such a collaboration." - comments Bartłomiej Rak, CEO of REBREAD.

 Andrzej Burgs, CEO of Sygnis SA, reacted to the idea with great enthusiasm.
 He has an excellent understanding of the problem of food waste in the world and was quick to declare his willingness to cooperate and try to use stale bread in the production of 3D printing material.